bbauska/Anti-Project-2025/README.md

 <h3>Puts Americans in Greater Danger</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>● Destabilizes the Economy: Compromises the autonomy, professionalism and effectiveness of the
+  <li><b>Destabilizes the Economy:</b> Compromises the autonomy, professionalism and effectiveness of the
     civil service and independent agencies like the Federal Reserve and FCC which are responsible for protecting the stability of our economy through durable governing capabilities.</li>
-  <li>● Hurts Election Integrity: Eliminates CYBERCOM’s role in protecting U.S. elections from
+  <li><b>Hurts Election Integrity:</b> Eliminates CYBERCOM’s role in protecting U.S. elections from
     cyberattacks, including from foreign actors.</li>
-  <li>● Damages Allies and Global Stability: Reorients alliances and pulls out of international
+  <li><b>Damages Allies and Global Stability:</b> Reorients alliances and pulls out of international
     organizations aimed at maintaining global peace and prosperity.</li>
-  <li>● Undermines National Security: Strips disfavored Purges the Intelligence Community of disfavored
+  <li><b>Undermines National Security:</b> Strips disfavored Purges the Intelligence Community of disfavored
     experts and civil servants to empower cronies loyal only to Trump, regardless of their qualifications disfavored experts and civil servants non-loyalists Intelligence Community/National Security.</li>
-  <li>● Undermines Public Safety: Makes it easier for people who want to commit violence to carry guns
+  <li><b>Undermines Public Safety: Makes it easier for people who want to commit violence to carry guns
     and harder for law enforcement to solve violent crimes.</li>
-  <li>● Threatens Consumer Safety: Curtails consumer protections and privatizes or politicizes the FDA,
+  <li><b>Threatens Consumer Safety:</b> Curtails consumer protections and privatizes or politicizes the FDA,
-    FAA, TSA, and other agencies responsible for ensuring that our food, medicines,</li>
+    FAA, TSA, and other agencies responsible for ensuring that our food, medicines, travel and products remain the safest in the world.</li>
-  <li>● travel and products remain the safest in the world.
-Endangers Critical Health Research:
+  <li><b>Endangers Critical Health Research:</b> Politicizes, restricts and ends NIH grants or investments
-    Politicizes, restricts and ends NIH grants or investments in research labs and universities working to cure Alzheimers, cancer, and other health issues.</li>
+    in research labs and universities working to cure Alzheimers, cancer, and other health issues.</li>
-  <li>● Limits Life-Saving Weather Alerts: Privatizes the weather service, which is responsible for
+  <li><b>Limits Life-Saving Weather Alerts:</b> Privatizes the weather service, which is responsible for
     preparing for extreme weather events such as heat waves, floods and wildfires.
 This will force Americans to pay for weather data and restrict access to life-saving weather alerts.</li>
-  <li>● Reverses Climate Action: Cuts scientific and climate research, dismantle environmental protections,
+  <li><b>Reverses Climate Action:</b> Cuts scientific and climate research, dismantle environmental protections,
     and sell off federally protected public lands to the highest bidder.
 It also disbands the Environmental Protection Agency, undermining clean air and water protections.</li>
 </ul>